 Kirkwood is our favorite resort on a powder day, only 30-minutes from our house in South Lake Tahoe.
-After Heavenly, we ski Kirkwood more than any other place.
+After Heavenly and Sierra at Tahoe, we ski Kirkwood more than any other place.
 Since it became a Vail resort it’s now available on our Tahoe Local season passes.
 This review is based on more than 100 visits over 25+ years under every type of condition.

 Stats and Rating

 |Annual Snowfall ?||600″ claimed / 459″ actual, Rank: 7|

 |Lift Pods ?||10, Rank: 20|

 Kirkwood is our “Other” home resort in South Lake Tahoe.
 It is really special having the 3rd most average snowfall in the United States after Mt.
 Baker and Alta.
 Even in a bad snow year Kirkwood is often 100% open when other resorts are relying on snowmaking.
 Locals call it the “K-factor” when Kirkwood gets twice as much snow as other Tahoe resorts in the morning snow report.

 The front side